power88w/Centric_Frontend_project/README.md

 ### Media
-- The pictures I use on the website have been made by me.
+- The pictures I use on the website are my propert.